Post author Linda Formichelli is a top freelance writer and also a den mother alongside Carol Tice at the Freelance Writers Den.

 Mutual admiration…!

 I used H4 heads for each tip.
-I had my Wordpress guy format those so that there’s no extra space between it and the text that follows.
+I had my WordPress guy format those so that there’s no extra space between it and the text that follows.

-Wait, you have a Wordpress guy?
+Wait, you have a WordPress guy?
 Color me impressed!

 Actually, he’s not really “mine.”
 He’s the very talented guy who designed this blog and two of my other blogs, and he makes the changes I can’t figure out myself — like how to change the spacing after an H4 head.